loopwerk/loopwerk.io/content/articles/2025-06-11-alpine-ajax-django.md

 This isn't to say SPAs are dead.
 For highly interactive, application-like experiences (think Figma or a complex dashboard), a framework like SvelteKit or Vue is still the right tool.

-But for the vast majority of websites—the content sites, the e-commerce stores, the blogs—that are mostly pages of content with forms and a sprinkle of interactivity, this hypermedia approach feels like a return to sanity.
+But for the vast majority of websites —the content sites, the e-commerce stores, the blogs— that are mostly pages of content with forms and a sprinkle of interactivity, this hypermedia approach feels like a return to sanity.
 It combines the stability and simplicity of Web 1.0 with the slick user experience of Web 2.0.

 If you're a Django developer feeling the fatigue of the modern frontend, I highly recommend you give Alpine.js and Alpine AJAX a try.
 You might be surprised how productive and fun it is to build for the web again.